-Joyce Treasure is a multidisciplinary artist ~ she gained her BA Hons (First Class) in Black Studies from Birmingham City University.
+Joyce Treasure is a multidisciplinary artist ~ she gained her BA First Class Honours in Black Studies from Birmingham City University.
 Originally trained as a silversmith, she also has experience working within the creative industry, which includes metals, prop making and photography.
 From 1998 onwards: scriptwriting, editing, directing and DV film production.
 In 2012, she began to practice as a multidisciplinary artist working in layers and body forms to slice cultural and iconic imagery together using collage, print, acrylic, assemblage and film around the topic of identity.

 She employs notions of 'the carnivalesque', feminism and decolonial thought to subvert and liberate concepts associated with dominance, colonialism and power.

 Born in Stourbridge in 1965, West Midlands and raised in separate households by an English, mother and Jamaican father, she experienced two cultures.
 She draws on her mixed heritage to explore feelings of loss, absence, presence, recovery and exchange.
 Treating this knowledge as resourceful material to experiment between the personal and the social, Joyce is interested in the tension that can arise through this research and how it correlates within the social structures of power and knowledge.